How to identify the radius of a bend for a bend less than 180 Degrees.

 Measure the distance 90 degrees off the midpoint of one of the chords that you drew.
 This is called the “mid-ordinate rise” or simply the “rise.”
 The more accurate you are in creating this right angle with your measuring tape and string, the more accurate your radius calculations will be.

-To calculate the radius of the curved surface, just follow the formula to your right.
+To calculate the radius of the curved surface, just follow the formula below.